Bethesda Regional Health Centre

-Bethesda Regional Health Centre, formerly Bethesda Hospital, is a hospital in Steinbach, Manitoba, one of seventeen hospitals operated by the Southern Health - Santé Sud Regional Health Authority.
+Bethesda Regional Health Centre, formerly Bethesda Hospital, is a hospital in Steinbach, Manitoba, Canada.
+It is one of seventeen hospitals operated by the Southern Health - Santé Sud Regional Health Authority.
 Bethesda is the largest hospital in the Eastman region.
-The hospital, which first opened in 1929, underwent a $22 million upgrade to the ER in 2012.
-The expansion was necessitated by the rapid population growth in the city of Steinbach and area.
+Bethesda currently has 73 beds to serve the community and area, a new expansion that will add 23 beds began construction in 2023.